locationtech/geogig/doc/manual/source/start/tutorial.rst

    [11b7058f4b8aaca98036f24c127e929281a01cce] first version
    Committed, counting objects...113 features added, 0 changed, 0 deleted.

-The text between quotes after the ``-m`` option is the commit message, which describes the snapshot in a human-readable format.
+The text between quotes after the ``-m`` option is the commit message, which should describe the snapshot in a human-readable format.

 Making edits
 ------------

 We will now simulate making an edit to our parks layer.
 The :file:`parks_plus_1feature/Raleigh_Park_Locations.shp` file contains the same data as the original parks file, but with an added feature.
 Import this file.

 To do this, follow the same procedure as before: import data, add, and then commit.

 .. code-block:: console